-But how do I do it correctly, I hear you ask?
+But how do I do scan correctly, I hear you ask?

 Like all electronic records, scanned files must be accessible and readable for their full retention period.
 This includes finding the file, opening the file, and reading the file regardless of the software used in its creation.
 Before destroying records you must inspect the scanned documents visually to ensure they are complete (the entire document has been captured).
 The scanned documents need to be clear and easy to read.
 At the other end of the spectrum, you must be able to easily purge and delete records, especially if you are scanning personal data.
 Data that you cannot purge will land you in hot water due to the fifth Principle of the Data Protection Act or the Storage Limitation Principle of GDPR.

-Questions you need to ask yourself before scanning:
+Questions you need to ask yourself before you start to scan: